Omaha Medical College

 Bricks and Mortar

 The first OMC building was a two-story frame structure at the corner of Mason and 11th Streets, containing two large lecture halls.
 It was beside the St. Joseph's Hospital, where students gained clinical experience.
 In 1893 the school moved to a four-story brick building at 12th and Pacific, its home until 1913.
-This building had a dispensary and student lounge on the ground floor, an amphitheatre seating 275 on the second floor, with labs above.
+This building had a dispensary and student lounge on the ground floor; an amphitheater seating 275 occupied the second floor, with labs above.

 Douglas County Hospital was one of four hospitals used for clinical experience.